Who we are

 Voluntary Internship Scheme

-We’re looking for bright, passionate individuals to join our Head Office team in Cardiff.
+We’re looking for bright, passionate individuals to join our team.

-No day is ever the same in our fast moving Head Office.
+No day is ever the same .
 You will be given real responsibility from the start, leading on and developing new and existing projects.
 You will also be working closely with our Chief Executive and Assistant Directors on a daily basis to ensure the charity’s commercial objectives are met.
 This is a fantastic opportunity and would be ideal for graduates or undergraduates looking to gain experience in marketing, finance, HR, public relations or the Third Sector.

 Our internships last 3 – 12 months, for 3 to 4 days a week, which means you can still work part time, while you’re with us.